raspberryhelp/raspberryhelp/README.md

     - Deployed Neocities Website: [Void Sea](https://redcamel.neocities.org/)
 - CMS: Club management based system that allows users to browse, create and manage clubs.
 - CraftingConecxions: Website that allows users of the same major and school to connect with each other
 - Classif.ai: Team project that classifies music using a CNN model which processes audio as mel-spectrograms.
+Doing in AIM Fall 2024.
+Check it out [Here](https://github.com/ly-sona/music-genre-classification)

+## ...One day? 🤔
+- SustainBuild: Fork from Sustainacity, an incomplete project from a hackathon I did with me and my friends.
+Shelved because this requires me to have knowledge that i dont currently have!
+- Umineko Logger: Planned project where the user can take notes, track in-game deaths and read game information.
+For people who watch Umineko on youtube but want to at least have a place to experience the Visual Novel or just want to keep track of everything.

 # About Me
 tired